Generated at: 2026-05-16 10:36:15

 In today's internet-driven world, customer needs are diverse and change rapidly.

-For example, you can implement appropriate responses that customers expect from your company, such as 'distributing newsletters featuring products likely to interest customers based on their browsing history for first-time purchasers' or 'providing a 10% discount coupon for use on future purchases for third-time purchasers.'
+For example, you can implement appropriate responses that customers expect, such as "distributing newsletters featuring products likely to interest first-time purchasers based on their browsing history" or "providing a 10% off coupon for third-time purchasers to use on their next visit."

-If you can identify the companies visiting your website, it also serves as material for reviving dormant customers and for sales outreach.
+If you can identify the companies visiting your website, this information can also serve as material for reviving dormant customers or for sales outreach.

-In this way, if you can implement customer management and grasp needs, you can facilitate approaches that capture customer interest in both B2C and B2B contexts, leading to expected improvements in sales and LTV.
+By implementing customer management and grasping these needs, you can facilitate approaches that capture customer interest in both B2C and B2B contexts, leading to improvements in sales and LTV.

-By grasping customer needs through customer management, you can deliver advertisements only to prospective customers when using web advertising.
+By grasping customer needs through customer management, you can deliver web advertisements exclusively to prospective customers.

-For example, if customer management clarifies the need that 'many customers using our products are women in their 20s suffering from dry skin,' you can narrow your target and create ads or landing pages centered on the keyword 'dry skin,' enabling highly targeted advertising measures.
+For example, if customer management clarifies that "many customers using our products are women in their 20s suffering from dry skin," you can narrow your target and create ad campaigns or landing pages centered on the keyword "dry skin," enabling highly targeted advertising.

-For B2B companies, collecting intent data—such as identifying companies interested in CRM/SFA or MA—enables the optimization of advertising measures.
+For B2B companies, collecting intent data—such as identifying companies interested in CRM/SFA or MA—allows for the optimization of advertising strategies.

-This eliminates the need to run advertisements with low cost-effectiveness and allows you to approach only those prospects most likely to convert, thereby leading to a reduction in advertising costs.
+This eliminates the need to run ads with low cost-effectiveness and allows you to approach only the most promising prospects, thereby leading to a reduction in advertising costs.

 Reference Article: What Is Intent Data?
 Visualizing Customer Interests Through Behavioral Data ▶